Privileged Account Management 101

 The legitimate owner or user of the account might not even realize the account has been hijacked until it’s too late.
 Attacks often unfold like this: A hacker breaches the perimeter, takes control of a user’s PC, silently steals any privileged credentials cached there, and then moves from machine to machine looking for additional privileged users to hijack.
 In fact, hackers often dwell in the network undetected for months, steadily elevating their privileges until they are powerful enough to steal the organization’s intelligence.

 As with almost everything in life, precaution is the key.
 But where do we start when we need to avoid serious privileged account management problems?

-Here are 5 key aspects you must consider in order to avoid privileged account management issues:
+5 key aspects you should consider in order to avoid privileged account management issues:

 1. Do you know all the privileged accounts in your company?